TDG-Platform/docs/Image2Image.md

 ### Quickstart

 This script uses Image2Image to produce co-registered images that are in separate directories.
-If both images are in the same directory, then the path must include the source_filename and reference filename of the tifs.
+If both images are in the same directory, then the source_filename and reference filename of the tifs must be added to the script.

 ```python
    	from gbdxtools import Interface